 Mr Try took on the role as Lord Lieutenant on 23 October 2023

 Mr Try has only very recently taken over the role of Lord-Lieutenant.
 His Patronages and Presidencies will be advised in due course

 The role of the Lord-Lieutenant

-In general Lord-Lieutenants follow the example of The Queen in promoting a good atmosphere and a spirit of co-operation in all walks of life in the County.
+In general Lord-Lieutenants follow the example of The King in promoting a good atmosphere and a spirit of co-operation in all walks of life in the County.
 In particular they encourage voluntary activity, voluntary service and charitable organisations.
 They also take an interest in the business, commercial and social life of the County.